onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 You should have at least user-level access to existing **Onezone** instance before deploying **Oneprovider**.
 In common scenario the Onezone instance has been already setup by your organization and you get access to it according to the organization's access policy.
-If you don't have such a possibility you can use our onezone service available at [demo.onedata.org][30] (see [user quickstart][31] for details).
+If you don't have such a possibility you can use our Onezone service available at [demo.onedata.org][demo] (see [user quickstart][user-quickstart] for details).
-Another possibility is deploying your own Onezone (see [Onezone installation][32]).
+Another possibility is deploying your own Onezone (see [Onezone installation][onezone-installation]).

 ### Public IP and ports

 The node should have a network interface with public IP.
 Oneprovider communicates with external services or clients using ports 80, 443, 4443, 6665 and 9443.
 All of these ports need to be publicly open except 9443 which is used for direct emergency access to the Oneprovider.

 ### Internet domain

 The node should be accessible via its FQDN.
 You can supply your own FQDN or use the subdomain delegation feature of Onedata which will generate FQDN within the domain managed by the Onezone service.

 ### Preparing the node

-#### Using ansible script
+#### Using Ansible script

-An ansible script has been prepared to ease the preparation.
-Do ssh to your node and clone onedata-deployments repo, e.g.:
+An Ansible script has been prepared to ease the preparation.
+Do ssh to your node and clone `onedata-deployments` repo, e.g.:

 ```sh